Perfect Ride in Harley Davidson: Road Glide Vs. Street Glide Motorcycles

 Should You Choose The Road Glide Or The Street Glide?

 The road and street glides are popular for their responsive riding experience and street-friendly design.
 The road glide is $300 cheaper than the street glide, has a lower seat height, and is 25 pounds lighter.
-Both bikes have advanced safety features, such as suspension seat posts, disc brakes, front and rear racks, and Shimano 6-speed gears.
+Both bikes have advanced safety features, including rear suspension seat posts, disc brakes, front and rear racks, and Shimano 6-speed gears.

 Conclusion